 While quite rare, these modes also provide interesting tests of the understanding of the structure of heavy nuclei, including shell and pairing effects, deformation, large-amplitude collective motion, and clustering, with particular emphasis on very heavy clusters like 13250Sn and 20882Pb.
 Because of its particularly strong shell effects, the 20882Pb cluster is involved not only in cluster decays but also in the asymmetric cold fusion process, which has been used in the synthesis of the heaviest elements.
 See also: Copernicium

 Proton radioactivity is a mode of radioactive decay that is generally expected to arise in proton-rich nuclei far from the stable isotopes, in which the parent nucleus changes its chemical identity by emission of a proton in a single-step process.
 Its physical interpretation parallels almost exactly the quantum-mechanical treatment of alpha-particle decay.
-It is also theoretically predicted that one can have the simultaneous emission of two protons—two-proton radioactivity.
-Although proton radioactivity has been of considerable theoretical interest since 1951 and is expected to be a general phenomenon, for many years only a few examples of this decay mode were observed, because of the narrow range of half-lives and decay energies where this mode can compete with other modes.
+Although proton radioactivity had been of considerable theoretical interest since 1951 and was expected to be a general phenomenon, for many years only a few examples of this decay mode were observed, because of the narrow range of half-lives and decay energies where this mode can compete with other modes.
 However, in the late 1990s, experimental techniques using new recoil mass spectrometers, which can separate rare reaction products, and new double-sided silicon strip detectors became available and opened up the discovery of many new proton radioactivities.

 The first two cases of ground-state proton radioactivities were reported in 1982.
 These were 151Lu → 15070Yb + p (T1/2 = 85 ms) and 14769Tm → 14668Er + p (T1/2 = 0.56 s) produced in the reactions 58Ni + 96Ru and 58Ni + 92Mo.
-Others have now been found as heavy-ion experiments have reached isotopes still further off stability, for example, 11355Cs.
+Others were since found as heavy-ion experiments have reached isotopes still further off stability, for example, 11355Cs.
 Nevertheless, the windows for the observation of direct proton decays are small and, therefore, such decays are very difficult to identify.

 As one continues to remove neutrons from the nucleus of a given element with atomic number Z, one reaches a point, called the proton drip line, where for that Z and N a single proton becomes unbound and can drip off the nucleus.
 The Coulomb barrier (discussed earlier for alpha decay) and the centrifugal (angular momentum) barrier can hold the proton in for a limited time, so the nucleus undergoes radioactive decay with a certain half-life for the emission of a proton.
 Studies of proton radioactivities probe the limits of stability of proton-rich nuclei.
 Beyond the proton drip line, proton radioactivity is 100% of the decay.
 As one moves inside the line to more stable nuclei, proton radioactivity competes with positron decay, and, with the addition of more neutrons, positron beta decay becomes 100% of the radioactivity.

 There are numerous examples of proton radioactivities with half-lives from hundreds of milliseconds down to microseconds.
-The shortest-lived case is 145Tm (T1/2 = 3.5 μs), discovered in 1998.
-Most of the newer proton radioactivities have Z between 63 and 82, and most of these proton-radioactive nuclei are spherical.
-However, an example of proton radioactivity has been found for well-deformed 131Eu, which decays by proton emission to 130Sm, which is likewise well deformed.
+Most proton radioactivities have Z between 63 and 82, and most of these proton-radioactive nuclei are spherical.
+However, an example of proton radioactivity has been found for well-deformed 131Eu, which decays by proton emission to 130Sm, which is likewise well-deformed.
 Fine structure in the proton spectrum is observed with decays to the ground and first excited states of 130Sm to establish the large deformation of this nucleus.
-Proton fine-structure radioactivities have been observed both in the 146Tm ground state and from an isomeric state 146mTm.
-(Fig. 16).
+Proton fine-structure radioactivities have been observed both in the 146Tm ground state and from an isomeric state 146mTm (Fig. 14).

-Two-proton radioactivities from ground states of nuclei are now observed.
-The first example was the two-proton decay of 45Fe, 45 26Fe → 43 24Cr + 2p.
-Two-proton decay of an excited state in 18Ne to 16O was observed earlier.
+Two-proton radioactivities from ground states of nuclei have also been observed including the decay of 45Fe, 4526Fe → 4324Cr + 2p, as well as the two-proton decay of an excited state in 18Ne to 16O.

-Thirteen types of beta-delayed particle emissions have been observed (Table 1).
-Over 100 beta-delayed particle radioactivities are now known.
+Many types of beta-delayed particle emissions have been observed (Table 1).
 Theoretically, the number of isotopes which can undergo beta-delayed particle emission could exceed 1000.
-Thus, this mode, which was observed in only a few cases prior to 1965, is among the important ones in nuclei very far from the stable ones in nature.
+Thus, this mode is among the important ones in nuclei very far from the stable ones in nature.
 Studies of these decays can provide insights into the nucleus which can be gained in no other way.